Glossary TermApril 20, 2024

 • Trend is gaining strength

-• More traders are noticing
+• More traders are taking notice

 • Momentum is building